 The following is an overview of our Key Stage 3 programme.

-In September 2016 we will be offering a new qualification called The Arts Award; as a vehicle to ensure we build on our enriched arts experience, where all students can achieve.
-The course will be available for all students selecting Drama, within this subject, every term, each student will;
+In Key Stage 4 we offer The Arts Award; as a vehicle to ensure we build on our enriched arts experience, where all students can achieve.
+The course will also be available for all students selecting Drama, within this subject, every term, each student will;

 The course is renowned for developing leadership skills and building on cross curricular links to enhance and embed learning in other subject areas.
 Whilst developing skills in each art form is essential for a student to fully engage in the course, nurturing creativity in young people gives them the practical, problem solving, life skills.